Inserting 'V' bracing

 - Final group, Initial group

 In the drop-down menus "Final group" and "Initial group", select the groups of plants where the bracing starts and ends.
-The programme does not allow you to select groups in which a grouping of floors has been defined, as it would not be able to determine on which floor the bracing ends or begins.
+The program does not allow you to select groups in which a grouping of floors has been defined, as it would not be able to determine on which floor the bracing ends or begins.
 If this is the case, these floors must be ungrouped.
 On the other hand, it is possible to pass through several intermediate groups of floors. - Single/Multiple

 - Material and section selection